microagi/.github/profile/README.md

 ## License

-All our tools are open-sourced under the GPLv3 License.
+All our tools are open-sourced under the GPLv3 License, and free to use in non-profit context and purpose. <br>
+To use it in the workplace or for profit requires a paid license, contact us at contact@vitakka.co for details.

 See [LICENSE.md](https://github.com/microagi/.github/blob/main/LICENSE) for more details.

 ## Copyright